Brick (film): Editing

 The original cut of the film ran over two hours, although it was edited down to 117 minutes for the Sundance Film Festival.
 An additional 7 minutes were cut before the theatrical release, including a shot of Zehetner's naked back as she put her shirt back on after she and Gordon-Levitt's character had sex.
-According to a post by Johnson on his own forums, he felt that the nudity felt wrong in the context of the film, and that he preferred to leave the degree of intimacy ambiguous, although he occasionally finds himself second-guessing that decision.
+According to a post by Johnson on his own forums, he felt that the nudity felt wrong in the context of the film, and that he preferred to leave the degree of intimacy ambiguous, although he occasionally found himself second-guessing that decision.

 Music

 The score to Brick was composed by Johnson's cousin, Nathan Johnson, with additional support and music from The Cinematic Underground.
 The score harkens back to the style, feel and overall texture of noir films.
 It features traditional instruments such as the piano, trumpet and violin, and also contains unique and invented instruments such as the wine-o-phone, metallophone, tack pianos, filing cabinets, and kitchen utensils, all recorded with one microphone on an Apple PowerBook.
 Since Nathan Johnson was in England during most of the production process, the score was composed almost entirely over Apple iChat, with Rian playing clips of the movie for Nathan, who would then score them.
 The two met in New York City to mix the soundtrack.
-The soundtrack CD of the movie was released on March 12, 2006 by Lakeshore Records.
+The soundtrack CD of the movie was released on March 12, 2006, by Lakeshore Records.
 In addition to Johnson's score, it contains songs by The Velvet Underground, Anton Karas and Kay Armen as well as the big band version of "Frankie and Johnny" performed by Bunny Berigan and a full unedited performance of "The sun whose rays are all ablaze" by Nora Zehetner.
 Johnson has confirmed that various elements in the film were influenced by Twin Peaks creator David Lynch.

 Home media

-The Region 1 DVD release of Brick was released on August 8, 2006 as part of the Focus Features Spotlight Series.
-Special features include: selection of deleted and extended scenes with introductions by Johnson; audition footage featuring Nora Zehetner and Noah Segan; and feature audio commentary with Rian Johnson, Nora Zehetner, Noah Segen, producer Ram Bergman, production designer Jodie Tillen, and costume designer Michele Posch.
+The Region 1 DVD release of Brick was released on August 8, 2006, as part of the Focus Features Spotlight Series.
+Special features include: selection of deleted and extended scenes with introductions by Johnson; audition footage featuring Nora Zehetner and Noah Segan; and feature audio commentary with Rian Johnson, Nora Zehetner, Noah Segan, producer Ram Bergman, production designer Jodie Tillen, and costume designer Michele Posch.

 The Region 2 DVD was released on September 18, 2006.

-The Blu-ray for Brick was released on January 7, 2020 by Kino Lorber, which was supervised by Johnson and Yedlin.
+The Blu-ray for Brick was released on January 7, 2020, by Kino Lorber, which was supervised by Johnson and Yedlin.
 It was previously scheduled to be released on May 7, 2019.

 Reception and legacy

 Box office

 Brick premiered in the United States on April 7, 2006, in two theaters.
-It opened to United Kingdom audiences on May 12, 2006 on a limited number of screens.
+It opened to United Kingdom audiences on May 12, 2006, on a limited number of screens.
 According to the DVD commentary track, the film was made for $450,000.
 The film grossed US$2.07 million in North America and a total of $3.9 million worldwide.